2021 The Hundred season: Background

-Tournament structure

 Eight teams competed for the men's and women's titles over a month between 21 July and 21 August 2021, ensuring that the competition took place during the school summer holidays.
 Aside from the opening two fixtures featuring the Oval Invincibles vs the Manchester Originals, all men's and women's matches were held on the same day at the same grounds.

 There were 64 matches in the league stage (32 men's, 32 women's).
 Each team played four matches at home and four matches away.
 This included one match against every other side and then a second bonus match against their nearest regional rivals.

 Once the league stage was completed the top three teams competed in the knockout stage to decide the ultimate champions.
 The second and third teams met in a semi-final, which was played at the Oval.
 The winner of the semi-final then met the team that finished top of the league in the final at Lord's.